B&D Lilies - Cultural Instructions

 Choose an area with good air circulation and well-drained soil.
 Waterlogged soils, with poor drainage or too much “organics” in the soil mean certain death to lily bulbs.
 A sloping site with natural drainage is best.
 When planting in heavy clay, try mixing Perlite (the white crunchy stuff found in commercial potting soil – not Vermiculite that holds moisture) or sand with the native soil to create raised beds 8 to 10 inches above ground level, or make raised beds of garden-safe, treated wood.
 If bothered by moles, mice or gophers nail 1/4-inch galvanized hardware cloth on the bottom of the framework before you backfill with good soil.
 Sandy loam soils rich in humus with a pH of 5.5-6.5 are ideal.

 Lilies look most natural planted in triangular groups of three, spaced 12”-18” apart.
 Provide at least 6 hours of sun, dappled shade in very warm regions for Orientals.
 Cover bulbs with fluffy soil and mulch to control weeds and maintain even ground moisture.
-Plant bulbs 2”- 4” deeper in areas where daily temperatures average over 90 degrees F. and the soil is sandy.
+Plant at a depth of 2 to 2 1/2 times the height of the bulb.
+Generally this means about 5 inches of soil over the top of Asiatics, 6 inches over the top of Orientals and Trumpets, and 7 inches over to top of Orienpets.
+Plant bulbs 2”- 4” deeper in areas where daily temperatures average over 90 degrees F. and the soil is sandy to help keep bulbs cool during the summer months.
 Do not plant among aggressive ground covers or where large trees or shrubs will rob nutrients or moisture.
 Lily bulbs need regular fertilizer, water, and cultivation.
 They do NOT “naturalize” like Daffodils or Tulips, which have a hard outer shell.
 Be sure to mulch bulbs in cold climates if a good winter snow cover is not expected.
 Likewise, in more temperate areas, cold saturated soil will rot lily bulbs some years, so a raised area and fast-draining soil is recommended.

 Common mistakes in Cold Climates